 Ion beam therapy is a unique form of cancer therapy as it avoids side-effects through targeted radiation.
 Proton or carbon ions are accelerated up to 75% of light speed and directed very precisely into the tumor, irreversibly damaging the tumor while the surrounding tissues remain unharmed and fewer side effects occur.
-Since 2009, the Heidelberg Ion Beam Therapy Center (HIT) has been providing this therapeutic option for tumors located deep in the body or in very critical tissue environments; making it possible to provide a treatment that is both gentle and effective, so that tumors that were once especially difficult to treat can now be successfully treated.
+Since 2009, the Heidelberg Ion Beam Therapy Centre (HIT) has been providing this therapeutic option for tumors located deep in the body or in very critical tissue environments; making it possible to provide a treatment that is both gentle and effective, so that tumors that were once especially difficult to treat can now be successfully treated.
 HIT is the first centre in Europe to provide a gantry for the combined treatment with proton and carbon ions.

 HIT at a glance